General Data Protection Regulation (GDPR): What Do You Need to Do

 The Right to be Informed

-First and foremost, people need to be informed about the nature of data collecting and processing involving them.
+First and foremost, people need to be informed about the nature of data collecting and processing that involves them.

 The information you supply data subjects depends on whether you collected personal data directly or indirectly from individuals.